umby24/Rubybot/README.md

 ### That's it!

 That's all of the variables and methods available to rubybot plugins.
 If you need more and feel comfortable with it, feel free to dive into the core bot files and add your own!
+If you think it will be useful to others as well, make a pull request!